Subash56/JKFLIPFLOP-USING-IF-ELSE/README.md

 ### NAME: SUBASH B
 ### REG NO: 24900843
-# EXP NO 5: JKFLIPFLOP-USING-IF-ELSE
+# EXP NO 5: IMPLEMENTATION OF JKFLIPFLOP USING IF ELSE

 # AIM: